steffitan23/cubstart-website/src/hw/web/spec.md

 The project proposal and design mockup is how you will flesh out exactly what you want to build over the next couple weeks, identify why you're building it, and plan what technologies/tools/skills you need.

 ### Project Proposal
-_<b>Action Item:</b> With your project team, submit [this Google Form](https://forms.gle/EgxkkznzohwgGCaS7) to address each of the following points.
-Only one person should submit the form for your entire team._
+_<b>Action Item:</b> With your project team, fill out the Final Project Proposal on [Gradescope](https://www.gradescope.com/) to address each of the following points.
+Only one person should submit the assignment for your entire team, and then add the other teammates as collaborators._

 - **Names of each group member**